-- Description: The total BEAD funding that will be required to complete the project, accounting for both total projected cost and the applicant's proposed match (which must, absent a waiver, cover no less than 25 percent of the project cost). - Scoring: The most cost-efficient proposal, evaluated based on the total funding requested to provide broadband access to a defined application area divided by the number of locations proposed to be served in that application area (BEAD funding requested per location), will receive full credit under this section.
-Less cost-efficient proposals will receive a percentage of points available, reflective to the most efficient application received for that application area.
+- Description: The total BEAD funding that will be required to complete the project, accounting for both total projected cost and the applicant's proposed match (which must, absent a waiver, cover no less than 25 percent of the project cost), with the specific points or credits awarded increasing as the BEAD outlay decreases. - Scoring: The most cost-efficient proposal, evaluated the total funding requested to provide broadband access to a defined application area, will receive full credit under this section.
+Less cost-efficient proposals will receive a percentage of points available, reflective of their percent distance from the most efficient project.